JanKl/gascop-rest/README.md

 ## Installation
 Node.js and NPM are required for this project to run.
 The script has been tested with Node version 12.3.1.

 After cloning the contents of this repository, you need to provide the script with a configuration file.
 A sample configuration file can be found in the project's root directory by the name of `config.example.json`.
-Rename the file to `config.json` and set the absolute path to the Gascop DB file.
+Rename the file to `config.json` and update the settings according to your needs.

 Install all dependencies
 ```
 npm install
 ```
-Now that this is done, compile the typescript to javascript.
-There are different scripts for Unix and Windows OSes:
+Now that this is done, compile the TypeScript to JavaScript
 ```
-npm run build  // For Unix systems
+npm run build
-npm run buildWindowsPS  // For Windows systems, PowerShell is required
 ```
 To run the script, execute
 ```